Water efficient fixtures in dwellings

 - water efficient fixtures (showerheads, toilets and tapware to kitchen sinks, basins and laundry tubs) are installed.

 Charging arrangements must be stated in the tenancy agreement.

 - Learn about water efficient fixtures in new houses, townhouses and units (PDF, 78KB).

-- Read the Queensland Development Code MP 4.1—Sustainable buildings.
+- Read the Queensland Development Code QDC 4.1—Sustainable buildings.

 - Learn more about the Queensland Plumbing and Wastewater Code.